linuxdynasty/ld-ansible-filter-plugins/filter_plugins/README.md

 # AWS.py

 ## Each aws filter is surrounded by the aws_retry decorator.
-The aws_retry decorator will retry based on the following exceptions
+The AWSRetry.backoff() decorator will retry based on the following exceptions
 * RequestLimitExceeded
 * Unavailable
 * ServiceUnavailable